 - You don’t need a travel card for buses or trams

 - You also don’t need one for when children are travelling accompanied by adults on the Tube, DLR, London Overground and TFL Rail.

 - Take a digital, passport-style head shot of your child (the guidelines aren’t as strict as for passport photos though, it just needs to be a reasonable likeness)

-- Parents need to set up an online account with TFL here.
+- To process the application, parents need to set up an online account with TFL here.

 - You’ll need to pay a one-off admin fee of £15 per card.

 - Via the account, you can apply for the 5-10 card.
 Once you’ve applied, as long as your application is approved it should arrive in about a week.